icaropires/my-config/README.md

-# MyVim
+# My Config

-My personal configuration for vim
+My humble personal configuration of some things